 Mass Save Energy Efficiency Incentives Include:

-(not offered by National Grid) - Up to 8 hours of program sponsored air sealing (approx. $700 value)
+- Up to 8 hours of free air sealing (approx. $760 value)

-- 75% up to $2,000 for approved insulation measures
+- 75% up to $2,000 incentive for eligible insulation measures

 - Free compact florescent light bulbs, programmable thermostats, low flow shower heads, etc.